 Hajime grinned.
 “Sooner than never sounds good.
 I’ll be waiting to hear from you.”

 “Yeah, well, don’t hold your breath.”

-“Oh, really?” wondered Hajime mildly.
+“Oh, really?” wondered Hajime.
 “I was just thinking that he reminds me a little of you.”

 In a tone of agreement Hajime said, “It can’t weigh too much, so I guess it shifts easily.”